-3 C/45 CH ADD 130 Assessment, Diagnosis and Treatment of Addictions development and enhancement of professional skills in social history taking, diagnostic assessment, and the of assessment to treatment planning/intervention with clients from various, diverse populations, and populations at risk.
+ADD 130 3 C/45 CH Assessment, Diagnosis and Treatment of Addictions Prerequisite: ADD 110

+This is the first course in the methods sequence with the primary focus being on human service delivery to individual clients.
+Attention will be given to the development and enhancement of professional skills in social history taking, diagnostic assessment, and the relation of assessment to treatment planning/intervention with clients from various, diverse populations, and populations at risk.